Back to species list

 Description

 A robust bird with a thick yellow seed-eater's bill.
-Length ranges from 5.9–6.3 inches (15–16 cm) with a wingspan of 8.7–11.4 inches (22–29 cm).
-Weight: 0.8–1.2 oz (22.3–33.1 g).
-Summer males have a black head and throat, white eyestripe, chestnut nape, white underparts, and a heavily streaked black-grey back.
-Other plumages show a plainer orange-brown head, browner back, chestnut nape, and chestnut wing panels.
+Length: 5.9–6.3 in (15–16 cm); Weight: 0.8–1.2 oz (22.3–33.1 g); Wingspan: 8.7–11.4 in (22–29 cm).
+The summer male has a black head and throat, white eyestripe, chestnut nape, white underparts, and a heavily streaked black-grey back.
+Other plumages feature a plainer orange-brown head, browner back, and chestnut nape and wing panels.

 Identification